sailuh/topicflow/README.md

 You'll be asked to select a dataset, for which you can choose from four different datasets of tweets that existed in the local repository.

+### Advanced Usage
+Creating new projects or running existing projects in TopicFlow is now made simple with `run.py`.
+To see how it works, issue the following command:

+`python run.py -h`

+Notice that this program requires python3 environment.
+A detailed notebook of how the data transformation pipeline works can be found in `Data Transformation Pipeline for Full Disclosure- a Notebook`.

 ## Data Model

 Please see the `data_model` folder in this repo.
 The editable files for the images are in XML and can be imported on [Draw.io](http://draw.io) to be edited.